dhewm/dhewm3/README.md

 The binaries are compatible with mingw-w64 and all MSVC versions.

+Note that you'll need the *DLL* libraries in the `bin` subdirectory to run the program.
+They can be copied to the executable directory for convenience.

 ### Cross compiling

 For cross compiling a CMake Toolchain file is required.